Am I Eligible for Family PACT?

 3. Do you meet the income requirements?

 Your income must be at or below 200% of the federal poverty income guidelines.
-This is based on the the basic family unit.
+This is based on the basic family unity.
 Who should you count?

 - Your spouse if you are married or have a common law marriage established in a state where common law marriages are legally recognized; it does not recognize common-law marriages occurring in California